MomenMuhammad01/cognitive_complexity_analyzer/README.md

 Cognitive complexity allows us to measure the complexity of a piece of code with more accuracy.
 While it provides a decent overall assessment, it does overlook some important aspects that make code harder to understand.

 ## Features
-- Leverages Analyzer Packages: Utilizes the analyzer package to navigate the Abstract Syntax Tree (AST) of your Dart code.
+- Leverages Analyzer Packages: Utilizes the src.analyzer package to navigate the Abstract Syntax Tree (AST) of your Dart code.
 - Tracks Nesting Levels: Keeps track of the current nesting level (e.g., if statements within if statements) to account for increased complexity.
 - Considers Different Constructs: Assigns different base complexity values for various control flow statements (if, for, while, etc.) and expressions (logical operators, conditional expressions).
 - Handles Recursion: It identifies and adds complexity for recursive method calls.